Back

 High Efficiency Streaming Protocol (HESP)

-HESP is an adaptive HTTP based video streaming protocol developed by THEO Technologies.
+HESP is an adaptive HTTP based video streaming protocol developed by THEO Technologies (now Dolby OptiView).
 The innovative protocol was first introduced at the 2019 National Association of Broadcasters (NAB).
 Achieving low latency, scalability, and best quality viewer experiences had traditionally been challenging for streaming platforms (typically achieving one had come at the expense of another).
 But HESP offered a way for streaming platforms to achieve all three, even over standard HTTP infrastructure and content delivery networks (CDNs).

 Instead of a segment-based approach, HESP uses a frame-based streaming approach.
 This involves using two different streams, an initialization stream containing key frames (used when a new stream is started) and a continuation stream (an encoded stream which continues playback after each initialization stream image).
 Using two streams makes it possible to start playback at the most recent position in the video stream.
 And because the initialization stream’s images are all key frames, viewers can instantaneously start streams.